FronTendency/Gallery_for_cardputerADV/README.md

 SD Card Root
 └── 📁 Pictures
     ├── photo1.jpg
-    └── photo2.png
+    └── summer2009.jpg

 ### 2. Launch the App
 - Insert the SD card into your Cardputer.
 - Open the Gallery app and start viewing!

----

 ## ⌨️ Controls

-- Arrow Keys / Wheel: Browse through images.
-- Enter / OK: Select / Full screen.
-- Esc / Back: Return to menu.
+ <   >   — Next or Previous image
+ [   ]    — Skip 10 images Forward or Backward
+ ʌ   v   — Adjust Display Brightness i     — Show Navigation Help (On-screen info)

 ---

 ## 🛠 Installation
-1. Download the latest .bin file from the Releases page.
+1. Download the latest .bin file from the releases page.

-2. Flash it to your M5Stack Cardputer using M5Burner or ESPAddon.
+2. Flash it to your M5Stack Cardputer using M5Burner or through m5launcher - OTA by searching for Gallery_for_cardputer_ADV.